Body in the cylinder: Items found with body

 Numerous items were found with the body.
 These items included two diaries, seven heavily corroded keys and some miscellaneous papers.
-No money or other valuables were found in the decedent's pockets.
+No money or other valuables were found in the dead man's pockets.
 The list of items found in the cylinder, as reported in 1945, is as follows:

 Investigation

 The inquest was opened on 19 July 1945 and adjourned for a month by the Liverpool Coroner Mr G C Mort.

-There was no evidence that the man had been killed in the blitz as had been suspected initially.
+There was no evidence that the man had been killed in the Blitz, as had been suspected initially.
 The pathologist noted a large amount of moisture in the cylinder which indicated three possible scenarios.
 1. The victim could have been in the unsealed cylinder for about 10 years.
 2. The cylinder could have been sealed airtight.
 3. There could have been moisture ingress and it had not dried out.
 The last two scenarios indicated that it was possible that the body had been in the cylinder since 1885 or 1890.
 Conditions in the cylinder indicated that the body had undergone normal decomposition.

-On 31 August 1945 the coroner closed the inquest by recording an open verdict stating that it was impossible to establish cause of death due to insufficient information.
+On 31 August 1945, the coroner closed the inquest by recording an open verdict stating that it was impossible to establish cause of death due to insufficient information.
 The date of death was believed to have been 1885.

 Thomas Creegan Williams

-In August 1945 the inquest named T C Williams, a paint and brush manufacturer of 5 Leeds Street, Liverpool, as a potential identity for the decedent.
+In August 1945, the inquest named T C Williams, a paint and brush manufacturer of 5 Leeds Street, Liverpool, as a potential identity for the dead man.
 T C Williams and Co. were a paint, varnish and colour merchants in Tithebarn Street with works in Smithfield Street around 1885.
 Thomas Creegan Williams lived at 29 Cambridge Road in Seaforth, then Woodville House, Abbotsford Road in Blundellsands.

 Williams was declared bankrupt on 10 March 1884.
 The inquest hypothesised that Williams had left his family home due to financial difficulties and was sleeping in the cylinder at what were assumed to be his business premises.
 Somehow the cylinder became sealed and he asphyxiated.
 It was thought that his disappearance may have been interpreted in 1885 as deliberate absconding in order to avoid his creditors; working one's passage to another country via ship was not an unknown method of escaping debt at the time.

-According to records obtained by the inquiry, Williams’s wife was buried alone in Liverpool but no records of the death of Williams or his burial in Liverpool could be found.
+According to records obtained by the inquiry, Williams's wife was buried alone in Liverpool but no records of the death of Williams or his burial in Liverpool could be found.
 Indeed, there were no records in England and Wales of a T C Williams being buried.
 T C Williams had one son born 1859.
 The inquiry sought relatives of Williams but had no success at the time.